codeslash21/git-bash/command.md

 - `git ls-files` - show all the files which git is tracking.
 It not shows the files which is newly created and not commited.
 - `touch [file name with extension]` - to create a file with the given name.
 - `git commit -am "[commit message]"` - to commit the changes without moving files to staging area seperately.
 This command is not applicable for untracked file.
 - `git restore --staged [file name]` - to move file back from staging area to working directory.
+We can use `git reset` for the same purpose but it will move all the files from stagging area to working directory.
 - `git restore [file name]` - to undo changes in working directory.
 If a file has two changes and one is staged and another one in working directory, then by this command we can undo the change which is only in working directory.
 - `git checkout -- [file name]` - to undo changes in the file and back to the last commited version.
 This is applicable if file is in working directory not in staging area.
 - `git help log` - to know more about various options for `log` command.